Noodle the Pug, known for his ‘bones, no bones’ days, has died

-(WFLA) — Noodle the Pug, the pug who became famous on TikTok for his “bones” or “no bones” days, has died at the age of 14.
+(WFLA) — Noodle the Pug, the dog who became famous on TikTok for his “bones” or “no bones” days, has died at the age of 14.

 Jonathan Graziano, Noodle’s owner, announced the pug’s death Saturday morning in a message on TikTok.